For RCMP information on the various levels of police checks and other related information, please visit http://www.rcmp-grc.gc.ca/cr-cj/index-eng.htm.

 - I am under 18 years of age.
 Can I get a police check?

-- I am attending post-secondary school and living in LaSalle as a student.
-Can I get a police check done here?
+- I am attending post-secondary school and living in Port Hope as a student.
+Can I get a screening check done here?

 - I'm beginning my job search.
 Should I obtain a police check in advance?